alyxwithay/alyxwithay.github.io/_posts/2014-11-21-Results-Section-Tables-and-Figures.md

 [figure PDF here](https://github.com/SchlossLab/abxD01/tree/master/Figure%203)

+- eliminate the untreated groups...
+- use OTUs we picked out earlier in figure 1
+- one vs 3 figures for abx?
+- do the stats to compare the mid/low to the highest dose
 - I want to change the graph so that the OTUs are their own graphs and the titrations are side by side
 	- **11/20/14, completed most of the graphical parameters.**
 - once code is working then put up the other titration data files
+	- **1/17/15, added to github**
 - change min relabund from 0.0001 to 0.001 for cef and strep
     - **11/20/14, changed the vanc titrations min**
-- eliminate the untreated groups...
-- use OTUs we picked out earlier in figure 1
-- one vs 3 figures for abx?
-- do the stats to compare the mid/low to the highest dose
+    - **1/17/15, changed the cef and strep titrations min**

 - *Possibly work on merging singles*
 - *Possibly work on getting plots on top of grid lines*